 The GigaVUE V Series node aggregates the traffic from multiple G-vTAP agents or TaaS and filters them using maps.
-It applies intelligence and optimization to the aggregated traffic using GigaSMART applications such as Flow MappingTM, sampling, slicing, and masking, and distributes them to the tunnel endpoints.
+It applies intelligence and optimization to the aggregated traffic using GigaSMART applications such as Flow Mapping [®] [TM], sampling, slicing, and masking, and distributes them to the tunnel endpoints.

-Table 10: Components of Traffic Visibility Sessions on page 65 lists the components of the monitoring session:
+Table 1: Components of Traffic Visibility Sessions lists the components of the monitoring session: